 Although not exactly the same method of cooking, for both roasted and grilled dishes, we use the word 구이 (gui).
 For example, 조개구이 (jogaegui), which means roasted clams.

+Koreans eat each meal with side dishes.
 As there are a variety of side dishes eaten at every meal in Korea, it is also good to learn the general term for a side dish in Korean, which is 반찬 (banchan).
-The most common side dish that you can find during meals is 김치 kimchi.
-There are plenty of other side dishes but some other examples are 해물파전 (haemul pajeon), sweet potatoes, fish cake, and mung bean sprout.
+The most common side dish you can find during meals is 김치 (kimchi).
+There are plenty of other side dishes, but some other examples are 해물파전 (haemul pajeon), sweet potatoes, fish cake, and mung bean sprout.

 Describing taste in Korean

-There is plenty of Korean food that you can describe with the word for spicy in Korean which is 매워요 (maewoyo).
-A great example would be Buldak (불닭) or spicy chicken.
+There is plenty of Korean food that you can describe with the word for “spicy” in Korean, which is 매워요 (maewoyo).
+A great example of spicy food would be Buldak (불닭) or spicy chicken.